bigbitbus/terrasalt/README.md

 service salt-api restart
 ```

-If everything goes well then you can test the setup from your terraform machine. curl the following commands and check if the outputs are similar to the ones pasted below:
+If everything goes well then you can test the setup from your terraform machine. curl the following commands to check if the outputs are similar to the ones pasted below:

 ```bash
 $.curl -ski https://saltmaster.com:$1/login \